Staff Augmentation: What it is and How it Works?

 A contractor:

-An independent worker who is hired for a specific period of time, typically contracts of 1 to 2 years, depending on the project, within the company.
+An independent worker who is hired for a specific time, typically contracts of 1 to 2 years, depending on the project, within the company.
 Unlike freelancers, the contractor has an employment contract with the company that hires them.
 They receive a fixed salary and may have additional benefits such as health insurance and paid vacations.

 persona editando foto en computadora